ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Standardized Test Scores

-Tennessee Wesleyan University is a test optional school.
+Tennessee Wesleyan University has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 What is a Good SAT Score for Tennessee Wesleyan University?